 - Slight differences in colour on the front of the appliance are caused by the use of different materials, such as glass, plastic and metal. - Shadows on the door panels, which look like streaks, are caused by reflections made by the interior lighting. - Enamel is baked on at very high temperatures.
 This can cause some slight colour variation.
 This is normal and does not affect operation.
 The edges of thin trays cannot be completely enamelled.
 As a result, these edges can be rough.
 This does not impair the anti-corrosion protection.

 Surfaces in the cooking compartment

-The back wall, ceiling and side parts in the cooking compartment are self-cleaning.
-You can tell this from the rough surface.
+The back wall in the cooking compartment is selfcleaning.You can tell this from the rough surface.